GetGitReady/learn-rebase/ReadMe.md

 ![image](after-rebase.jpg)
 - Branch “main” has commits “a”, “c”, “d”, …. in it (a is latest)
 - Branch “feature-sds” has commits “b”, “a”, “c”, ”d”,… in it (b is latest)

+## Benefits of Rebase
 - Testing the feature branch is more reliable
-- The probability of the merge conflict is not there after rebase
+- The probability of the merge conflict is not there after rebase is not there
-- Needed esepecially

-- Feature branches are created based on the latest commit in main
-- When the feature development is in progress, there are other commits added to main by merges from other members
-- This situation could cause merge conflicts and makes the testing of feature less reliable
-- Rebasing soles this problem

-What is rebase (example)
+## What is rebase
-- Feature branches are created based on the latest commit (say commit x) in main
-- When the feature development is in progress, there are other commits added to main by merges from other members
-- Lets say the latest commit on main is y
+- Changing the base commit of the a branch is rebasing

+## Points to note
+- When rebased, force push is needed
+- Rebase only feature branches that are maintained by one dev, do not rebase main/develop branch

+## How to rebase

+### Command Prompt
-- The feature branch is based on the commit x of main branch.
+- Ensure you feature branch is checked out by the command `git branch`
+- Run the command `git rebase main`

+### Source Tree
-- Changing the feature branch to be based on the commit y of the main branch is rebasing
+- Ensure the feature branch is checked out

-How to rebase

-Benefits of rebasing
+-

+### Visual Studio